Cost of Damp Proof Course

 How Much Does Damp Proofing Cost?

-So how much does damp proofing cost on average?
-Well this can vary quite drastically depending on the size of your property and the method of damp proofing.
+The average cost to damp proof an average-sized property is £1,250.
+This can vary depending on the size of your property and the method of damp proofing.

-Damp proofing is an umbrella term used to describe all methods and treatments for preventing damp from being absorbed through your walls or floors and into the interior parts of your property.
+"Damp proofing" is an umbrella term used to describe all methods and treatments for preventing damp from being absorbed through your walls or floors and into the interior parts of your property.

-We will also take a look at the additional costs that could come up, the cost affecting factors that you may need to think about, and some things that you should consider when finding the right contractors for the job.
+We will also take a look at the additional costs that could come up, the cost-affecting factors that you may need to think about, and some things that you should consider when finding the right contractors for the job.

-What are the different methods of damp proofing and which is the best for a Victorian brick built terraced house?
+What are the different methods of damp proofing, and which is the best for a Victorian brick-built terraced house?

 Damp Proofing Prices